AbishekRajVG/SessionTracker_BT/readme.md

 # Fair-Billing | Fair Billable Session Report Generator | BT Technical Assessment

 This Github Repository tracks the development of a Python tool to generate fair billable session reports.
-We also have a supporting config-driven Bash driver sript and corresponding pytest unit tests.
+We also have a supporting config-driven Bash driver script and corresponding pytest unit tests.

 ## Installation & Execution Instructions